 The first server cannot accept a new entity for service until the second server becomes available.

-Two queue-server pairs connected in parallel, in which a copy of each entity arrives at both, represent a multicasting situation such as sending a message to multiple recipients.
+Connecting two queue-server pairs in parallel, in which a copy of each entity arrives at each, can represent a multicasting scenario, such as sending a message to multiple recipients.
 Note that copying entities might not make sense in some applications.
 For an example, see Broadcast Entities using Entity Multicasting.